Emergency Nurse Practitioner

 - I have an MSN degree, is a Post-Master’s plan available?

-- Is the program via the modified distance learning format?
+- Is the specialty via the modified distance learning format?

 - Can I work full-time and go to school full-time?